 5. The laser continuously tracks your eye movement and shuts off the moment your eye moves out of position

 Thanks to decades of research and technological advancements, the lasers used today have features that ensure the safest and most comfortable experience for patients.
-Lasers like the Schwind Amaris 1050RS are equipped with highly accurate 7-dimensional, zero-latency tracking technology which tracks any and all movements of your eye.
+Lasers like the Schwind Amaris 1050RS are equipped with 7-dimensional, zero-latency tracking technology which tracks any and all movements of your eye.
 The moment your eye moves out of position, the laser automatically stops.
 This ensures that only the area of your cornea that requires correction will be lasered.
 And lasers like the ZEISS VisuMax make use of an anatomically curved contact glass with low suction pressure, to help keep the eye in position while it works on the cornea.

-If the notorious Final Destination LASIK scene has been holding you back from living a life free of glasses and contact lenses, we hope that this article has now brought any irrational fears you might have had about LASIK to their final destination and out of your way.
+If the notorious Final Destination Lasik scene has been holding you back from living a life free of glasses and contact lenses, we hope that this article has now brought any irrational fears you might have had about lasik to THEIR final destination and out of your way.

 The evaluation costs $37.50 and will take around 1 – 2 hours.